Aplastic Anemia and Myelodysplastic Syndromes

 - benzene, a chemical used in some manufacturing processes

 - certain viral infections

-In most cases of aplastic anemia, these or other unknown triggers provoke the body’s own immune system to destroy the bone marrow stem cells.
-Certain rare inherited disorders can also lead to aplastic anemia and uncommon forms of MDS seen in children.
+In most cases of aplastic anemia, these triggers, or other unknown causes, provoke the body’s own immune system to destroy the bone marrow stem cells.
+Certain rare, inherited bone marrow failure syndromes can also lead to aplastic anemia and MDS.

 What are the symptoms of aplastic anemia and MDS?

 Symptoms may include

 - excessive bleeding, such as from external injuries or operations

 - pinpoint red spots on the skin caused by bleeding from small blood vessels